dev-iayush27/SwiftInterviewPrepration/README.md

 ## 4. Class and Struct:

 ### Similarities:
-a.
-Defines properties to store values.
+- Defines properties to store values.
-b.
-Defines methods to provide functionality.
+- Defines methods to provide functionality.
-c.
-Defines initializers to set up their initial state.
+- Defines initializers to set up their initial state.
-d.
-Conforms to protocols.
+- Conforms to protocols.

 ### Differences:
-a.
-Inheritance enables one class to inherit the characteristics of another.
+- Inheritance enables one class to inherit the characteristics of another.
-b.
-Deinitializer enables an instance of a class￼.
+- Deinitializer enables an instance of a class￼.
-c.
-Reference counting allows more than one reference to a class instance.
+- Reference counting allows more than one reference to a class instance.
-d.
-Class is reference type but struct is value type.￼￼
+- Class is reference type but struct is value type.￼￼
-e.
-Instance of a class is stored in heap memory and instance of struct is stored in stack memory.
+- Instance of a class is stored in heap memory and instance of struct is stored in stack memory.
-f.
-Struct is faster than class.￼￼
+- Struct is faster than class.￼￼